EasonC13/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 Notice that the `message` field contains `hello, blockchain`.

 Each successful call to `set_message` after the first call results in an update to `message_change_events`.
-The `message_change_events` for a given account can be accessed via the REST API:
+The `message_change_events` for a given account can be accessed via the REST API: (Replace both a345... to your address)

 ```bash
 https://fullnode.devnet.aptoslabs.com/v1/accounts/0xa345dbfb0c94416589721360f207dcc92ecfe4f06d8ddc1c286f569d59721e5a/events/0xa345dbfb0c94416589721360f207dcc92ecfe4f06d8ddc1c286f569d59721e5a::message::MessageHolder/message_change_events